100 Famous Logos: Design Lessons & Brand Strategy for 2026

 29. Volkswagen

-The people's car has a logo that is a model of German efficiency.
+The people’s car has a logo that embodies the spirit of German efficiency.

 - The Fact: The ‘V’ over ‘W’ design resulted from an office competition won by an engineer named Franz Reimspieß in 1937.
 It has been simplified and refined, but the core structure remains.

 - My Take: It’s a clean, compact, and perfectly executed monogram.
 It does exactly what it needs to do with no fuss.
-Even after the company's “dieselgate” scandal, its survival and continued recognition show the resilience of a strong, simple mark.
+Even after the company’s “Dieselgate” scandal, its survival and continued recognition demonstrate the resilience of a strong, simple brand.

 30. Mastercard